How do I get to Camano?

 What should I bring to the Green Gathering?

 If you are camping, be sure to bring a tent and other usual camping gear.
 We encourage everyone to bring a tea mug, plateware and utensils for community meals and to help out Chef Nau - we provide a dishwashing station.
+The water on site is good and safe to drink.
 All classes are outside so you will need a chair to sit in during lectures, a notepad and pen, cash for the Market Place and tea tent.
 You may also wish to bring a yoga mat for morning yoga and a swimsuit for our invigorating morning dips in the Puget Sound.
-If you are planning to participate if the community potlucks, we ask that you bring food to share if available - homegrown, foraged, and homemade encouraged.
+If you are planning to participate in the community potlucks, we ask that you bring food to share if available - homegrown, foraged, and homemade encouraged.
 For those wishing to enter the herbal cocktail competition bring your libations!

 Do I Need A Discover Pass?